iron-fish/website/docs/onboarding/rpc/chain.md

 }
 `} />

 ## <GithubCodeLink link="chain/getBlock" /> chain/getBlock

 Gets a block from the chain from a given hash or sequence.
 One of hash or sequence must be provided.
+The returned `noteSize` is the size of notes merkle tree *after* the block has been added

 #### Request